Course Syllabus

 Q2: What should I do if I have missed (or need to miss) an exam, such as due to medical issues or personal reasons?

-Q3: I want to change the study group.
+Q3: I want to change the seminar group.
 What should I do?

 Q4: I need help in course registration (e.g., I register the course late).
 What should I do?